ubsuny/superconducting-qubit-raspi2/README.md

 Follow the below instructions to understand and implement the code.

 * To understand the dynamics and the physics behind the Transmon qubit and resonator coupled system read **superconducting_qubit.md** file.
 * To Implement the Jaynes-Cumming model and under stand the dynamics use the file named **Jaynes_cummings_model.ipynb**.
 Here you will see how the coupled resonator and Transmon qubit give arise the vacuum Rabi oscillation. also what happens if the frequency of resonator $\omega_c$ and transmon qubit $\omega_a$ is not same. which means they are detuned, in such cases what changes with the oscillation.
+Solving Jaynes cummig model using qutip modul hasn't been done yet.
 * In the last part which hasn't been implemented yet is Quantum Monte-Carlo wave function method(QMCWF) to solve for the system-reservoir problem.
 It has been discussed in **superconducting_qubit.md**.